 Author: Jennifer Nguyen, Research Fellow, Victorian Melanoma Service, Alfred Hospital, VIC, Australia.
 DermNet NZ Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 November 2019.

-Histiocytic necrotising lymphadenitis is a benign condition associated with lymphadenopathy (a disease of the lymph nodes; in this case, usually cervical), mild fever, and occasionally a rash or other systemic symptoms.
+Histiocytic necrotising lymphadenitis is a benign condition presenting with lymphadenopathy, mild fever, and occasionally a rash or other systemic symptoms.

 Histiocytic necrotising lymphadenitis is also known as Kikuchi disease, Kikuchi–Fujimoto disease, and histiocytic necrotising lymphadenopathy.

-The exact cause of histiocytic necrotising lymphadenitis remains unknown.
-The histological and clinical presentations suggest either a viral or an autoimmune cause, which instigates a T-cell and histocyte immune response .
+The cause of histiocytic necrotising lymphadenitis remains unknown.
+The histological and clinical presentations suggest either a viral or autoimmune trigger for a T-cell and histocyte immune response .

-The clinical signs of histiocytic necrotising lymphadenitis develop over two to three weeks and then subside over the next 4 months [4–6].
+The clinical symptoms and signs of histiocytic necrotising lymphadenitis develop over two to three weeks and then subside over the next 4 months [4–6].

-The most common systemic signs and symptoms include:
+The most common symptom is fever.
+Other systemic signs and symptoms include:

-Other less frequent signs and symptoms are hepatosplenomegaly (swelling of the liver and spleen), weight loss, night sweats, nausea, vomiting, and diarrhoea.
+Less frequent signs and symptoms are sore throat, upper respiratory symptoms, hepatosplenomegaly (swelling of the liver and spleen), weight loss, night sweats, nausea, vomiting, and diarrhoea.

 Transient cutaneous manifestations have been reported in up to 40% of patients with histiocytic necrotising lymphadenitis [4,5].

-Elevation of erythrocyte sedimentation rate (ESR) and leukopenia have been reported [4,6].
+There is no specific blood test for histiocytic necrotising lymphadenitis.
+Elevation of erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP), anaemia, leukopenia and leukocytosis have been reported [4,6].

-Specific blood tests may be arranged to exclude another disease, including C3, C4, and anti-Sm to rule out SLE.
+Specific blood tests may be required to exclude another disease, such as ANA for SLE.

-Autoimmune disorders such as SLE need to be considered, as these may show similar clinical and histological features to histiocytic necrotising lymphadenitis.
+Autoimmune disorders such as SLE-related lymphadenopathy need to be considered, as these may show similar clinical and histological features to histiocytic necrotising lymphadenitis.